Elacatinus evelynae: Habitat

+They inhabit coral reefs in clear ocean waters at a depth of 1 to 53 m.
+The reported temperature range where they are found is 22 to 27 C. These gobies typically can be found around and upon textured surfaces and coral heads that contain large polyps like great star coral (Montastraea), mustard hill coral (Porites astreoides) and lettuce coral (Agaricia agaricites).
+These fish require textured surfaces to maintain their position when exposed to marine conditions such as Ocean currents, swell and tides.
+This is because they are not strong enough swimmers on their own to resist said marine conditions.
+It is crucial for the E. evelynae to maintain a general position so that the fish that they clean can find them easily.

 Diet

 E. evelynae is a cleaner fish as indicated by one of its common names, the Caribbean cleaning goby.
 They feed on ectoparasites and dead skin found on other fish.
 E. evelynae also feeds on sponges, sea squirts, coral polyps, zooplankton and free-living copepods.
 Females tend to clean and feed more than males especially if they are accompanied by a large male, which may be due to mate guarding and the male spending more time guarding the eggs.

 Reproduction

 They are monogamous and are usually found in pairs near coral heads.
 Both males and females show aggression towards potential intruders of the same sex to protect their mates.
 Attempts to breed them in captivity have shown that they do not produce eggs unless conditions are optimal, with little to no fluctuation in temperature and salinity.

 Name

-The specific name honours Evelyn McCutcheon (1894-1977), of Salt Cay in the Bahamas, who provided hospitality to James Erwin Böhlke and his fellow ichthyologist Charles C. G. Chaplin.
+The specific name honours Evelyn McCutcheon (1894–1977), of Salt Cay in the Bahamas, who provided hospitality to James Erwin Böhlke and his fellow ichthyologist Charles C. G. Chaplin.